 The vampire smacked her butler across the jaw, sending him flying into a wall.
 It was true that he was hurt, but he was far from dying.
 Frustration was making adrenaline course through her.
 She needed to get rid of her competition in the gladiator's tournament.
 Lucia had to die.
 She crossed the room to a small writer's desk, and pressed a button, which prompted a secretary to ask her wish.
 "End her castigation, and bring Shura directly to me.
 I would like to speak with her face to face."
 The secretary answered politely, though she didn't have a choice.
 If Shura didn't straighten up, then soon she wouldn't be alive to even consider the possibility of getting rich as an assassin.

 "Project Kappa Psi Lambda Epsilon has been terminated."
 The worker looked up at a larger series of monitors that took up an entire wall, observing a red dot appearing in the northeastern US.
 "Killed in action."
 He continued, adjusting his glasses.
 Behind him, Yuki Naga grumbled, which was not a good sign.
 As the CEO of SPECS International, he was a short, silent Japanese man with a commanding posture.
-When he spoke, things happened, some terrible, some life-changing.
+When he spoke, things happened, some terrible, some life changing.
 Rob hated to be the one to break the news to him, but who else would have done it?

 "Do we have any other genetic experiments in the area?
 I believe there was a Tau experiment in the area with a reasonable amount of skill."
 Immediately after speaking, the room silenced, and 200 sets of fingers began blasting away at keyboards.
 Nevertheless, since he had started the conversation, unless Yuki initiated, no one else but Rob was allowed to speak.

 "There is Tau Rho Iota Gamma Gamma Epsilon Rho," Rob began, when Yuki viciously explained to him that there was no need to maintain the Greek experiment names.
 Rob coughed again, adjusting his button up shirt.
 Even though the air conditioning kept the building constantly chilled, he was burning up, sweating a mile a minute.
 "Trigger sir.
-The marksman whose DNA is infused with reaction time and sight enhancing agents.
+The expert shooter whose DNA is infused with reaction time and sight enhancing agents.
 He is within the same city Kyle was terminated in to be exact."
 Yuki nodded at this, watching the conjoined map over the fifty monitor screens combine into one of the Nexus.
-While he couldn't pin down Trigger's exact location, he had a good idea of who he had to contact with to get such information.
+While he couldn't pin down Trigger's exact location, he had a good idea of whom he had to contact with to get such information.

 "That is Syfy's district, is it not?"
 Yuki asked as if testing Rob's knowledge.
 There was no way in the world that Yuki wouldn't possess that data.